How to Make Amala

 How to Serve Amala Fele Fele

-Because of its smooth and thick texture, Amala Fele Fele is best served with soups, stews, and other African dishes.
+Because of its smooth and thick texture, you can best enjoy Amala with soups, stews, and other African dishes.
 Its mild flavor is perfect for savory, smoky, and spicy recipes.

 Here are some of the best dish pairings I suggest: